LBCamden/lbcamden-frontend/README.md

 Visual regression tests should also be run against changes prior to releasing an update.

 ### How to release
-To publish an update LBCamden package, use the following command when checked into the `main` branch.
+To publish an updated LBCamden package, use the following command when checked into the `main` branch.
 ```console
 npm run release
 ```